[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Send a request from the agent's test chat that conveys the need for a download link.

-Please create a KPI comparison report for the three companies in Word and return a shareable link I can download.
+Please create a KPI comparison report for the three companies in Word and return a shareable download link.

-The first time, a card appears in the chat asking you to authorize the OneDrive for Business connection used by the flow.
+On the first run, a card appears in the chat asking you to authorize the OneDrive for Business connection used by the flow.

 Click "Allow" to approve the connection.

-After approval, the agent automatically selects the flow tool and executes it.
+After approval, the agent automatically selects and runs the flow tool.

-In my environment, it took about 50 seconds for the flow to complete.
+In my environment, the flow took about 50 seconds to complete.

-When finished, the agent returned a link saying "Download the KPI comparison report" along with a summary of the report.
+Upon completion, the agent returned a link saying "Download the KPI comparison report" along with an overview of the report.

-The flow was executed from a natural language request, and an organization-internal download link was returned
+The flow was executed from a natural language request, and an organization-only download link was returned

 The returned link is a OneDrive sharing link in the format https://<tenant>-my.sharepoint.com/..., and clicking it allows you to download the Word file.

-The agent's response also included a note: "This link is accessible only to members within the organization (your company's domain)."
+The agent's response also included a note: "This link is accessible only to members within the organization (company domain)."

-This confirmed that the end-to-end flow — "natural language request → tool selection → Word generation with template insertion → OneDrive save → return organization-internal sharing link" — works seamlessly.
+This confirmed that the end-to-end flow of "natural language request → tool selection → Word generation with template insertion → OneDrive save → return organization-only sharing link" works all at once.

 6. Billing and Connectors

-This flow uses OneDrive for Business (standard connector) and a Microsoft Dataverse connection for running the prompt.
+The flow in this article uses OneDrive for Business (standard connector) and the Microsoft Dataverse connection for running the prompt.

-Microsoft Dataverse is classified as a premium connector (listed in the official premium connector list).
+Microsoft Dataverse is classified as Premium in terms of connector classification (listed in the official premium connector list).

-Regarding billing, test chat runs and test runs from the flow designer do not consume capacity for agent flow actions.
+Regarding billing, test runs in the test chat or from the flow designer do not consume capacity for agent flow actions.

 Test runs: Testing an agent flow in the flow designer or from the agent's test chat doesn't consume capacity for agent flow actions.
 Test runs aren't blocked by enforcement.